Find Batch-biased SVGs

 }

-Install the development version from GitHub.
+BiocManager::install("BatchSVG")To install the development version from GitHub instead:

-Biased Feature Identification
+remotes::install("christinehou11/BatchSVG")Biased Feature Identification

 class: SpatialExperiment